Skip to content

 2. Try It in Your Browser

-Once the gateway is running, paste this into any browser:
+Once Gateway is running, paste this into any browser:

-A full chain of Greeks rendered as an HTML table — no API key, no code, no setup.
-Change the symbol and refresh.
+The at-the-forward call and put for every SPY expiry, rendered as an HTML table — no API key, no code, no setup.
+Change the symbol or drop the center=atf filter to widen the view.

 Every endpoint supports format=html